Round Top Lake Sunset

 Stunning Red Rock on NW of Raymond Peak, Molkelumne Wilderness South of Blue Lakes

-Continuing South out of the forest we note the beautiful colors that paint the volcanic terrain, the amazing textures of the eroded minerals, and finally, the ghostly and fantastic shapes eroded into the hard lava formations.
+Continuing South climbing a moderate angle out of the forest we note beautiful colors painting the volcanic terrain, the amazing textures of the eroded minerals, and finally, the ghostly and fantastic shapes eroded into the hard lava formations.

 top of page

-Peak 8636 and its magnificent Southeastern Face come into view as you emerge from the tree cover on Raymond Peak's Northern flank.
+Peak 8636, also known as Thornburg Peak, and its magnificent Southeastern Granite Face come into view as we emerge from the tree cover on Raymond Peak's Northern flank.

 Duration: 4:16